Hoppa yfir valmynd

 Iceland supports the independence of the Office of the UN High Commissioner for Human Rights (OHCHR) and firmly believes in its unique and indispensable mandate.
 Reflecting this, Iceland has more than doubled its multi-year core contribution to OHCHR for the period 2024-2028.

-Iceland would be honoured to serve as a member of the Human Rights Council.
-As a member, Iceland would do its utmost to meet the highest standards of human rights domestically as well as to promote and protect human rights worldwide.
+Iceland is honoured to serve as a member of the Human Rights Council and will do its utmost to meet the highest standards of human rights domestically as well as to promote and protect human rights worldwide.

 CONTACT INFORMATION